-The good thing about the role of a computer scientist is that it is one which is very much in demand, especially with so many companies being digital nowadays, and those who only do business online.
+The good thing about the role of a computer scientist is that it is one that is very much in demand.
+Especially with so many companies being digital nowadays, and those who only do business online.

 As technologies advance, companies will need to have someone they can rely on to determine problems and provide practical solutions in their software and programs.
 They will also need someone who can be relied upon to create new technological solutions to improve communication with customers and develop smoother processes moving forward.

-The role of a computer scientist is very variable but is one which is always on the go, and that will provide something to keep working on.
-Where they work is also pretty variable, computer scientists can be found working in small startup companies, to big tech companies and even nonprofit organizations.
-The demand is high and will continue to grow moving into the future.
+The role of a computer scientist is very variable but is one that is always on the go, and that will provide something to keep working on.
+Where they work is also pretty variable, computer scientists can be found working in small startup companies, big tech companies, and even nonprofit organizations.
+The demand is high and will continue to grow to move into the future.